glat/MultiLinter/README.md

 MultiLinter allows only to interface VS2019 to Node.js linters.
 It does not install Node.js or linters.

 **You must set up the environment by properly installing Node.js and your favorite linters in global or local mode in your project.
-Then, you must create a config file to enable linters them on needed file extensions**.
+Then, you must create a MultiLinter config file to enable linters on needed file extensions**.

 **You should also disable internal VS2019 linting**.

 #### Can I use only the integrated linters?
-The answer is no. If you add new linters in your Json configuration file you can use other ones.
+The answer is no. If you add new linters in your json configuration file you can use other ones.
 See advanced section for this.

 #### Multiple linting?
 If you enables multiple linting in VS2019 options and associates two or more linters to a single file extension MultiLinter will lint that files with every linter and will show you all results in errors windows of VS2019.
 This is disabled by default.
+Enable it in MultiLinter page of VisualStudio preferences.

 #### Configuration file
 Configuration file is found in same ways Node.js linters do.
 Search starts from the current file to be lint directory up to the disk root.

 The configuration file must be named ".multilinterrc.json" or ".multilinterrc", same way as several linters.

-Usually it is placed in user profile directory.
+Usually it is placed in user profile directory, which is last resort to find it.

-#### Global or local usage
+#### Notes on local usage
 You can use npm global installed linters or local installed linters.
-If you enable "Real Time" linting MultiLinter will creates a shadow file named [fileName].multilinter.[fileExtension] in same directory of the original file.
-It will delete as soon as linting is done.
+If you enable "Real Time" linting in VisualStudio preferences page, MultiLinter will creates a shadow file named [fileName].multilinter.[fileExtension] in same directory of the original file.
+It will be deleted as soon as linting is done.
 This file can appear for a moment in Visual Studio Explorer.
 To avoid these files to be shown in Visual Studio Explorer add these lines to your project file (.csproj):

 ```xml
 <ItemGroup>